microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 All of the following software must be installed on the [**Driver Computer**](#3.2) before the test suite can be executed.
 There are some dependencies between each other, so it is truely recommended to install them sequentially in the order below.

-1. Install **Microsoft® Visual Studio®** or **Test Agent for Visual Studio®**.
+1. Install **Microsoft® Visual Studio®**.

 	-	The test execution requires the `vstest.console.exe` utility which is installed along with either Visual Studio or Test Agent.

 	-	**Microsoft® Visual Studio®** provides you the capability to run test cases.
 Additionally it provides you the capability to update, build, debug and contribute to the test cases.
-You can download Visual Studio Ultimate 2012, Visual Studio 2012 Update 4, or later versions of the Visual Studio.
+You can download Visual Studio 2017 Community.
 The optional components of Visual Studio are not required to be installed.

-	-	**Test Agent for Visual Studio®** provides you the capability to run test cases without having to install the whole pack of Visual Studio.
-You can download Agents for Visual Studio 2012 Update 4 or later versions of the Test Agent.
-This is recommended to be used when you only want to do some test against your own implementations and have no intention to make changes.

 2. Install **Spec Explorer** [3.5.3146.0](<http://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/>) or later versions.